Energy, materials stocks a bold play as China rattles markets

 COMMODITY SELLOFF OVERDONE

-Copper hit its lowest since July 2009 earlier this week and U.S. crude dropped to its lowest since March, when it touched a six-year low.
+Copper CMCU3 hit its lowest since July 2009 earlier this week and U.S. crude CLc1 dropped to its lowest since March, when it touched a six-year low.

-Shares of Freeport-McMoRan Inc, the biggest U.S.-listed copper miner, are down 50 percent year to date and on Monday hit $11.16, their lowest since January 2009.
+Shares of Freeport-McMoRan Inc (FCX.N), the biggest U.S.-listed copper miner, are down 50 percent year to date and on Monday hit $11.16, their lowest since January 2009.
 At around $12 on Thursday, the stock could rise 67 percent to meet its intrinsic value of $20.07, according to StarMine data.

 Paulsen is recommending clients buy energy, materials and industrials companies, as well as invest more broadly in commodity-reliant Canadian and Australian markets.